BrightspaceUI/testing/README.md

 ### Versioning & Releasing

-This repo is configured to use the `semantic-release`.
+This repo is configured to use `semantic-release`.
 Commits prefixed with `fix:` and `feat:` will trigger patch and minor releases when merged to `main`.

 To learn how to create major releases and release from maintenance branches, refer to the [semantic-release GitHub Action](https://github.com/BrightspaceUI/actions/tree/main/semantic-release) documentation.